- Last Updated: 14 January 2021 14 January 2021

 - Detected networks automatically show up in the menu.
 To connect to a network, simply select its name and enter the security information for the wireless connection attempted.

-If you don’t see your wireless network do the following.
+What to do if you don’t see your wireless network?

 - Click the network icon in the lower-right corner of your screen.